 - Fear of Needles or Injections.
-This fear is very common, even with adults.
+This fear is common, even with adults.
 Knowing there is some pain associated with needles can be very scary for kids.
 However, professional dentists know the best techniques to make an injection as painless as possible.
-Oftentimes, it’s best to keep the needle out of sight by asking the child to close their eyes before the injection is administered.
-Computerized injections are also a great option because they don’t look like a traditional needle and can control the speed and pressure of the shot.

 - Fear of Anesthesia.
-Some patients are uncomfortable with the idea of being put to sleep and not being aware of what’s going on while they’re under.
+Some patients are uncomfortable with the idea of being put to sleep and not being aware of what’s happening.
 Others don’t like having a mask on their face.
 The best approach is to be informative and explain exactly what the patient can expect.
-Taking it slow and sharing the details of the procedure ahead of time can go a long way in calming the patient.
-If the stress is severe, dentists should always opt to reschedule the procedure rather than forcing a child, which may amplify the fear even more.

 - Fear of Pain.
-After hearing about painful experiences from other children or adults who’ve had similar dental procedures, it’s hard to not expect the same.
+After hearing about painful experiences from other children or adults who’ve had similar dental procedures, it’s hard not to expect the same.
 However, most dental professionals are dedicated to making young patients as comfortable and confident as possible.
-Pain management is taken very seriously and, as always, everything should be explained to your kids, so they know what to expect before any procedure is started.

 - Fear of Panicking or Loss of Control.
 The idea of being trapped can be a helpless feeling.
-Being in a dental chair as somebody performs a procedure can induce those feelings, especially in children, that leads to anxiety and panic.
-Having parents present during the procedure and constantly communicating with the patient is an important part of keeping everybody calm.
-Dentists should also make it a point to let both the parent and child know the progress that’s being made throughout the procedure, so they understand it will be over soon.
+Being in a dental chair as somebody performs a procedure can lead to anxiety and panic.
+Having parents present during the treatment and communicating with the patient is essential in keeping everybody calm.

 Once you have a clearer idea of what kind of fear your child is experiencing and what is triggering those particular feelings, it should be easier to address them and ease their anxiety.